-Timeframe.
-According to the Fair Housing Planning Guide, AIs must be updated on the same timeframe as the ConPlan updates.
+There is no specific guidance to suggest when an AI should be updated, another shortcoming of the AI process.
+However, according to the Fair Housing Planning Guide, AIs must be updated on the same timeframe as the ConPlan updates.
 So, theoretically, if a jurisdiction has to come up with a new ConPlan every five years, then it should also revise its AI on a five-year cycle in time to inform revisions to the ConPlan.
-However, the September 2, 2004, HUD policy memorandum states that a jurisdiction "should update, where appropriate, its AI...to reflect the current fair housing situation in their community," and that "each jurisdiction should maintain its AI and update the AI annually where necessary."
+However, the HUD policy memorandum dated September 2, 2004 stated that a jurisdiction "should update, where appropriate, its AI...to reflect the current fair housing situation in their community," and that "each jurisdiction should maintain its AI and update the AI annually where necessary."
 That policy memorandum also implies that jurisdictions that do not make appropriate revisions to update their AIs could face problems.
-Because much can change before a five-year ConPlan update, advocates might want to be sure that their jurisdiction's AI is up-to-date and reflects all impediments.
+Because much can change before a five-year ConPlan update, advocates should be sure that their jurisdiction's AI is up-to-date and reflects all impediments.

+Public Participation

-Public Participation.
-Unfortunately, the regulations do not directly tie public participation in CDBG, the ConPlan, or the PHA Plan with the AI.
+Unfortunately, the regulations do not directly tie public participation in CDBG, the ConPlan, or the PHA Plan with the AI, yet one more substantial weakness of the AI process.
 However, the Fair Housing Planning Guide offers a few words that advocates might be able to use: "Since the FHP [Fair Housing Plan] is a component of the Consolidated Plan, the citizen participation requirements for the Consolidated Plan apply."
 The introduction to the Fair Housing Planning Guide stresses that "all affected people in the community must be at the table and participate in making those decisions.
 The community participation requirement will never be more important to the integrity, and ultimately, the success of the process."

-The Fair Housing Planning Guide also suggests that before developing actions to eliminate the effects of impediments, a jurisdiction "should ensure that diverse groups in the community are provided a real opportunity" to take part in the process of developing actions to be taken.
+The Fair Housing Planning Guide also suggests that before developing actions to eliminate the effects of impediments, a jurisdiction "should"

+ensure that diverse groups in the community are provided a real opportunity" to take part in the process of developing actions to be taken.
 HUD "encourages jurisdictions to schedule meetings [for public comment and input] to coincide with those for the Consolidated Plan."

+Monitoring Compliance

-Monitoring Compliance.
-In order to get CDBG, HOME, or public housing money, jurisdictions must certify that they are AFFH before the start of the CDBG, HOME, or public housing program year.
-All annual plans have this written certification, signed by the authorized official.
+In order to get CDBG, HOME, or public housing money, jurisdictions must certify that they are affirmatively furthering fair housing before the start of the CDBG, HOME, or public housing program year.
+All ConPlan Annual Action Plans have this written certification, signed by the authorized official.
 There must be evidence that supports this pledge, and such evidence must be available to the public.

 HUD can disapprove a PHA Plan or a ConPlan (and therefore block receipt of CDBG and HOME dollars) if a certification is inaccurate.
-The September 2, 2004, policy memorandum gives examples of an inaccurate certification:
+The policy memorandum dated September 2, 2004 gave examples of an inaccurate certification:

 - 1. There is no AI.

 - 2. The AI is substantially incomplete.

 - 3. No actions were taken to overcome the impediments.

-- 4. The actions taken were "plainly inappropriate" to address impediments.
+- The actions taken were "plainly inappropriate" to address impediments.

 - 5. There are no records.

-Another situation that could cause HUD to look more carefully at an AI is the failure to make "appropriate revisions to update the AI."
+Another situation that could cause HUD to look more carefully at an AI, according to the policy memorandum dated September 2, 2004, is the failure to make "appropriate revisions to update the AI."
 This can be an important advocacy tool in years between new five-year ConPlans and PHA Plans.
 If there are major changes in conditions for people who are members of protected classes, advocates should make sure the AI is revised to show those changed conditions.